 In 1994, Richard wrote the words to the timeless Acadian song, "Mon Acadie," first recorded by Yrois Robichaud, followed by a host of other recording artists.

-In 1993, some of my work was read at the 4 th World Congress of Poetry & Cultures, in San Francisco, by the eminent Dr. Emily Yau, Director.
-He has since read at two International Literary Festivals, as well as a National Literary Festival.
-I have twice been invited to attend a Middle East Poetry Festival in Lebanon, as well as to festivals in various countries, such as the Philippines and India.
+In 1993, some of his work was read at the 4th World Congress of Poetry & Cultures, in San Francisco, by the eminent Dr. Emily Yau, Director.
+He has since read at three International Literary Festivals, as well as a National Literary Festival, also at local events.
+He has twice been invited to attend a Middle East Poetry Festival in Lebanon, as well as to festivals in various countries, such as the Philippines and India.

 On New Year's 2000 one of Richard's poems was read at the United Nations University for Peace, in Costa Rica.

 In 2001, thanks to his years of championing Native rights, he was made an Honorary Band Member of New Brunswick's largest Indian reserve, Elsipogtog, by then Chief, Robert Levi.
 (At his 2002 book launch, in Moncton, attended by several hundred people, a main speaker was the then Grand Chief of the Maliseet Nation, Dan Ennis.
 (That launch was referred to as a "United Nations assembly" rather than a book launch in the Moncton Times & Transcript.)